 Jerry Tamayo is a Director with Tripp Scott.
-His practice focuses on complex commercial, banking, and construction litigation.
+His practice focuses on complex commercial litigation, construction litigation and bankruptcy.
 He provides common sense, efficient and business-minded solutions to the most complex commercial disputes.
 Notably, Tamayo represented U.S. creditors in one of the first successful attacks on an offshore Nevis trust that resulted in a recovery of approximately $45 million for the creditor.

-Tamayo’s experience includes representing local and regional banks, commercial landlords, real estate developers and contractors in a variety of business disputes, including lender liability defense actions, collection matters, breach of contract cases, RICO litigation as well as trademark disputes.
+Tamayo’s experience includes representing local and regional banks, commercial landlords, real estate developers and general contractors in a variety of business disputes, including lender liability actions, collection matters, breach of contract cases, RICO litigation as well as construction defect disputes.
 In his representation of financial institutions, Tamayo has assisted clients with the successful case disposition through summary judgment of matters involving significant sums in controversy, including claims for $43 million and $25 million.